toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 # Django Mini Blog, Part 1

-In this section, we are going to create a Mini Blog using the Djanog framework.
+In this section, we are going to create a Mini Blog using the Django framework.
 Our blog will have 3 main pages namely,

 - the Home page,